JackAdams/meteor-editable-text/README.md

 `afterInsert="callbackFunction"` will call `callbackFunction(newlyInsertedDocument,Collection)`, with `this` as the data that the `editableText` widget was initialized with, immediately after an auto insert

-(other available callback functions hooks are `beforeUpdate`,`afterUpdate`,`beforeRemove`,`afterRemove` -- they each receive the document and Collection as their parameters and have the full widget data as `this`)
+(other available callback function hooks are `beforeUpdate`,`afterUpdate`,`beforeRemove`,`afterRemove` -- they each receive the document and Collection as their parameters and have the full widget data as `this`)

 For all callbacks, the values of the parameters must be the (string) names of functions, not the functions themselves.
 These functions have to be registered as follows, using `EditableText.registerCallbacks`: